-Objectives and Key Results is a management framework used to set out an organisation’s objectives and describe the key results that are used to measure the progress towards those objectives.
-In other words, OKR is a collaborative and agile approach that support setting corporate goals, creating focus, alignment, accountability and acceleration.
+Objectives and Key Results is a management framework used to set an organisation’s objectives and describe the key results that are used to measure the progress towards those objectives.
+In other words, OKR is a collaborative and agile approach that support setting corporate goals, creating focus, alignment, accountability, and acceleration.

 OKRs make the goals of the company transparent and approachable to employees throughout the organisation and ensures alignment between different functions.
 A typical OKRs framework comprises a few Objectives, which is the top goals of the organisation and some Key Results to measure progress towards the specified Objectives.
 Either applied at the company level, team level or individual level, the OKRs is still made public organisational-wide so that all internal operations are transparent to every individual in the company.